 I love a good quote.
 In fact, I have an entire Pinterest board dedicated to quotes, and a saved section on my Instagram with them.
 Awhile ago I read the quote “Trust the timing of your life” and saved it and every time I see it again, I always screenshot or save it.
 For someone who is a control freak and has in many ways felt like she’s been treading water for two years yearning for change and to move on to the next stage of her life but unable to do it, it’s been something I’ve found myself quoting quite often.
 And now, each month, after each failed attempt at getting pregnant and questions about what to do next, I’ve found myself repeating the quote to myself each time I feel like I can’t keep going or that I’m cursed in some way (which in my pity party moments, it often feels that way).
+Trust the timing of your life.

 I am a firm believer that you control your own destiny and you have to make things happen for yourself.
 But unfortunately, as I get older, I realize that I always hold doubt in the back of my mind that those things will, in fact, happen, and deep down, I wonder if, as most self-help gurus claim, your thoughts do have a bigger influence over your life than you might think and mine are holding me back.
 Now, fertility books are telling me the same.
 I have never been a particularly positive person.
 Cynicism is kind of my thing.
 But that’s not what this is really about.
 This is about a deep seated fear I have that in some way I’m not enough or I’m not destined to have a great life or that I won’t be able to achieve my dreams or have what I want.
 I was SHOCKED when I got pregnant with James.
 It was really quick, but I was convinced it would take awhile and I’d be one of those unlucky women who had to deal with heartbreaking fertility struggles.
 In my mind, I told myself as I always do that I’m not one of those people who things come easy for.
 I’m not one of those people who gets her dreams without lots of blood, sweat and tears.
 Now, two years later, that is who I am.
 I’m dealing with heartbreaking fertility struggles, and wondering if I may have willed some of this on myself.
 Adding that stress and blame isn’t helping and some of it is the way our society approaches fertility now — that women feel they are to blame when they struggle to get pregnant and feel shame.
 But I also can’t help but wonder how much of my life has not happened as I wanted or wished because as much as I tried to control it with a tight grip, I didn’t really believe it would happen for me.
 I didn’t believe I deserved it and that good things happen to me or have faith in myself that I could do it.
 I didn’t trust the universe to provide for me and give me that luck and timing that is in many ways part of the equation too.
+I didn’t heed the advice to trust the timing of your life.

 I have been trying to find meaning in this rollercoaster that is infertility, because I don’t know how else I can make my heart handle this pain and heartbreak.
 And I’m starting to wonder if maybe this struggle with infertility is the universes way of trying to show me that I have to trust that there is a plan for me, that the universe, that God does have my back, that I am deserving, and my dreams will come true even if they don’t look exactly like I originally envisioned.
 That I need to believe in myself and the universe and God.
 That I need to trust.
 That maybe I need to trust the timing of my life.
 I can do what I can do, and then God will give us the baby and family we are ready to have and when I look back, it will make sense and I will be grateful and it will work out, even if it hasn’t yet.